 Select Fall Annuals

 You can’t go wrong with the flowers.
 You may already have mums or pansies available.
-If not, you can simply use cuttings from the yard or buy mums at Green Side Up.
+If not, you can use cuttings from the yard or buy mums at Green Side Up.
 If you decide to use cuttings from the yard, you can take cuttings from evergreens and any trees that are putting on a show of fall color!
 Consider selecting fall flowers that hang over the pumpkin!
 Doing so may hide the imperfect carving on top and give some depth to your pumpkin planter!

 Prepare & Plant the Pumpkin

 Now it is time to get down and dirty!
-Much like cutting and carving a jack-o-lantern, you will cut the top off of the pumpkin and empty the inside.
+Much like cutting and carving a jack-o-lantern, you will cut the top off the pumpkin and empty the inside.
 Be sure that the interior is free of all seeds and pumpkin innards!
 This will prevent the pumpkin from breaking down before your big meal.
 Once the pumpkin is clean, we recommend watering your plants in the nursery container that they came in before planting.

-Once the plant has drained, you can then begin planting your flowers inside the pumpkin.
+Once the plant has drained, you can begin planting your flowers inside the pumpkin.
 Depending on the size of the pumpkin and the size of the plants chosen, you may have to add soil to the pumpkin.
 Adding soil will keep the plants upright and the roots moist.
-Since you watered the plant before you added it to the pumpkin, it will not be necessary to water again., especially if you are completing this project the day before.
+Since you watered the plant before you added it to the pumpkin, it will not be necessary to water it again, especially if you are completing this project the day before.

 For more updates, visit our Facebook page!